Top 10 Ways to Reduce Noise in Your Open Office

-Hard flooring surfaces like natural wood, porcelain and ceramic can wreak havoc within a work setting due to the massive amount of noise pollution they create.
-While carpet is an ideal flooring solution for noise reduction, vinyl flooring is a versatile alternative thanks to its ease of maintenance and variety of design options.
-In comparison to other hard flooring surfaces, vinyl flooring has better sound absorption qualities; however adding the right-engineered amount of rubber underlayment provides additional recommended IIC (Impact Insulation Class—a sound-testing method used in North America) values.
+Unforgiving flooring surfaces like concrete, porcelain and ceramic can wreak havoc within a work setting due to the massive amount of noise pollution they create.
+While carpet is an okay flooring solution for noise reduction, engineered hardwood and LVT flooring are versatile alternatives thanks to their ease of maintenance and variety of design options.
+LVT flooring by itself boasts sound absorption qualities; however, adding the right-engineered amount of rubber underlayment provides additional recommended IIC (Impact Insulation Class–A sound-testing method used in North America) value.

 2. Dedicated Quiet Space

-Every once in a while it’s good to get away to a quiet place within your work space.
-While empty conference rooms make for a great makeshift work sanctuary, some companies design dedicated quiet space within their office layout.
-Quiet rooms have grown so popular in fact that a furniture maker in Michigan is cashing in on a glass-encased, 100% soundproof office cube.
+Once in a while it’s good to get away to a quiet place within your workspace.
+While empty conference rooms make for a great makeshift work sanctuaries, some companies incorporate dedicated quiet spaces within their office layout.
+Quiet rooms have grown so popular in fact that a furniture maker in Michigan designed a glass-encased, 100% soundproof office cube.

 3. Noise-Cancelling Headphones

-Perhaps the most obvious way to reduce noise in your open office space is by purchasing a pair of high quality noise cancelling headphones.
-Some quality brands boast 100% noise reduction using microphones and special processing to create an opposite sound wave than the one headed for your eardrum.
+If redesigning the office is not a feasible option, perhaps the easiest way to reduce noise in your open office space is by purchasing a pair of high-quality noise cancelling headphones.
+Some quality brands even boast 100% noise reduction using microphones and special processing to create an opposite sound wave than the one headed for your eardrum.